Dr. Robb's Work

 |File Size:||134 kb|

 Summary - This retrospective study showed that some dogs and cats with a prior rabies vaccination were not protected.
-Whether is was vaccine failure or non-responders was not reported, but to warn that the rabies vaccine should not be assumed to be effective.
-Titers would have caught the problem, improved oversight, and increased public safety.
-The full article prohibits sharing on the web.
+Whether it was vaccine failure or non-responders was not reported.
+The rabies vaccine should not be assumed to be effective.
+A vaccine certificate does not indicate immunity, only prior vaccination.
+However, circulating antibodies, a blood titer, would have revealed the vaccinated pets that did not mount an immune response.
+Checking titers would imporve oversight and improve public safety.

 |February 2017 Connecticut Public Health Hearing - 49 Articles and Declarations presented by Dr Robb's at the Connecticut Public Health Hearing|